Steven-Ou/yt-link/README.md

 You can now launch the app from your Applications folder.

+Important Note for macOS Users:

-Note for macOS: The first time you open the app, you may need to right-click the icon and select "Open" from the context menu due to Apple's security settings (Gatekeeper).
+The first time you open the app, you may see a warning because it is not from an identified developer.

+Method 1 (Recommended): Right-click the app icon and select "Open" from the context menu.
+You may need to do this twice.

+Method 2 (If the app "is damaged"): If you see an error message saying the app is damaged and can’t be opened, you will need to run the following command in your Terminal.
+This command removes the quarantine attribute that causes the error.

+sudo xattr -cr /Applications/YT Link.app

+You will be prompted to enter your password.
+After running the command, you should be able to open the app normally.

 Disclaimer
 This project is for educational purposes only.
 The software is intended to demonstrate full-stack and desktop application development skills.